Neuro-Logical/speech/Cross_Lingual_Evaluation/interpretable_features/README.md

    - run ```multilingual_experiments.sh``` for cross-lingual experiments
    - run ```crosslingual_experiments.sh``` for cross-lingual experiments

-   All the experiments are conducted separately for each language.
-In doing so, we also evaluate different tasks separately.
+   All the experiments are organized separately for each language.
+In doing so, we also evaluated different tasks separately.
 The three tasks evaluated were a reading passage (RP), a spontaneous speech (SS) task, and text dependent utterances (TDU).